 Thus, Ra and Sha were saved from being chopped.

-Deforestation refers to the forceful removal/cutting of trees and the conversion of forest land for other uses.
-When trees are cut and forests are cleared, it not only drives away the animals and biodiversity, it has several consequences.
+Deforestation refers to the forceful removal/cutting of trees and converting forest land for other uses.
+When trees are cut, and forests are cleared, it not only drives away the animals and biodiversity, it has several consequences.

-Trees, as we know, provide many benefits, from giving oxygen to cleaning the air, from preventing soil erosion to giving food and medicines, Trees are eternal to our survival.
+Trees, as we know, provide many benefits, from giving oxygen to cleaning the air, from preventing soil erosion to offering food and medicines; trees are eternal to our survival.

 Deforestation does everything opposite – it drives climate change, damages food production, and makes the land unusable.